iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Geometry/Strict Separations Theorem.md

 > $$
 > \langle a, x\rangle\le b < \langle a, y\rangle
 > $$
-> The point $a$ lies in the lowe half space and the point $y$ lines in the upper half space of the separation line with perpendicular vector $a$.(WLOG assuming a is positive).
+> The point $a$ lies in the lower half space and the point $y$ lines in the upper half space of the separation line with perpendicular vector $a$.(WLOG assuming a is positive).

 **Remark:**
 The theorem has its combinatorics optimization's counter parts regarding matrix inequality, see [[Farkas's Lama]] for more.